wollmannbruno/blog/content/posts/2018/networking-field-day-18-wrap-up/index.md

 title: Networking Field Day 18 Wrap Up
 description: I had the honour of being selected as a delegate for Networking Field Day 18,
   \#NFD18 on Twitter.
 This was my first Tech Field Day event...
-lead: A Newbie at Networking Field Day
+summary: A Newbie at Networking Field Day
-summary: I had the honour of being selected as a delegate for Networking Field Day 18,
+# summary: I had the honour of being selected as a delegate for Networking Field Day 18,
-  \#NFD18 on Twitter.
+#   \#NFD18 on Twitter.
 This was my first Tech Field Day event...
 date: 2018-07-21T17:29:03-06:00
-thumbnail: images/networking-field-day-18-wrap-up.jpg
-images:
-  - images/networking-field-day-18-wrap-up.jpg
 categories:
   - Events
 tags: